-From squashable coffee cups by HUNU to reusable cutlery and straws, these things really don’t take up much room in your bag or rucksack.
+From collapsible coffee cups by Hunu to reusable cutlery and straws, these things really don’t take up much room in your bag or rucksack.
 Find many bamboo cutlery options online or at your local eco-shop.

 How to be more sustainable at festivals: personal hygiene

 At least try to smell good…

 From sustainable deodorant to compostable wipes, there is a lot of choice on the market today to keep the contents of your wash bag sustainable and eco-friendly.
 We love Fussy Deodorant, which offers plastic-free and compostable refills, 24 hr protection and it’s 100% vegan.